-Any registered member with a minimum of 60 months of contributions and has become disabled to an extent that they can no longer work (as determined by a medical board), is eligible for Invalidity Pension provided they have 12 contributions within 36 months of becoming invalid.
+Any registered member with a minimum of 60 months of contributions and has become disabled to the extent that they can no longer work (as determined by a medical board) is eligible for Invalidity Pension provided they have 12 contributions within 36 months of becoming invalid.

 The funeral grant is funded by NAPSA.
 Both the employer and employee contribute 5% each to the National Pension Scheme Authority (NAPSA).

 If a registered member passes away, NAPSA provides a funeral grant to help cover the costs of the funeral.
-The member must have made at least 12 monthly contributions during the last 36 months of their life.
+Members must have made at least 12 monthly contributions during the last 36 months of their life.

 The information contained in this Country Guide is provided for informational purposes only and should not be construed as legal advice on any subject matter.
 The contents of this Country Guide contain general information and may not reflect current legal developments or address your situation.
 You should not act or refrain from acting on the basis of any content included in this Country Guide without seeking the advice or representation of a licensed attorney.
 WorkMotion Software GmbH disclaims all liability for actions you take or fail to take based on any content included in this Country Guide.